 ($15 million - $7.5 million) / 100,000 shares outstanding = $75 NAV

-Total revenue minus total expenses.
+Net income is the total revenue minus total expenses.
 It represents the amount of money remaining after all operating expenses, interest, taxes and preferred stock

-A calculation used to analyze real estate investments that generate income.
+Net operating income is a calculation used to analyze real estate investments that generate income.
 Net operating income equals all revenue generated from the property less